ktanaka101/mcp-server-duckdb/README.md

 - **db-path** (string): Path to the DuckDB database file
   - The server will automatically create the database file and parent directories if they don't exist

+### Optional Parameters

+- **--readonly**: Run server in read-only mode
+  - **Description**: When this flag is set, the server operates in read-only mode.
+This means:
+    - The DuckDB database will be opened with `read_only=True`, preventing any write operations.
+    - If the specified database file does not exist, it **will not** be created.
+    - **Security Benefit**: Prevents the Language Model (LLM) from performing any write operations, ensuring that the database remains unaltered.
+  - **Reference**: For more details on read-only connections in DuckDB, see the [DuckDB Python API documentation](https://duckdb.org/docs/api/python/dbapi.html#read_only-connections).

 ## Installation